Watts, Los Angeles: Subdivision

 A subdivision with the name Watts was platted, possibly by the Golden State Realty Company, between 1903 and 1905, when the settlement had a population of about 150 people.
 In 1905 lots were being sold by that firm for prices ranging from $100 to $200: The terms were advertised at a dollar as down payment and a dollar a month thereafter, with the company claiming there would be "no interest and no taxes."
 The Watts Lumber Company had a plan of "easy payments" which "enabled those desiring houses in the little settlement to secure their material and to build and occupy their houses at once."

 After 1903, Watts saw the establishment of a newspaper, a general merchandise store, a lumber yard, a grocery store, a millinery, dry goods and confectionery stores, a blacksmithery and bakeries.
-The Pacific Coast Laundry Company opened in August 1907, with a payroll promised to be between $750 to $1,000 a month.
+The Pacific Coast Laundry Company opened in August 1907, with a payroll promised to be between $750 and $1,000 a month.
 Laundry deliveries were to be made via the electric railway.